 Implementing Blockchain and IoT in Supply Chain

 At the heart of every successful consumer-based business lies a robust supply chain management.
 As the world is getting increasingly globalized and the consumers’ demands rise, efficient management of products over multiple geographies is essential to maintain a competitive edge in the global market.
 Therefore, in order to stay competitive in the global market, the need of the hour is to incorporate new technologies, in order to make supply chain effective and efficient.
 Experts believe that implementing blockchain and IoT in the supply chain can address this need.
 However, many medium and small-scale enterprises, particularly in the developing countries, are either not aware or are not convinced of the need of employing an efficient supply chain into their business strategy.
+Also, the integration of blockchain technology into existing business models helps prevent data manipulation, which is expected to be one of the most important factors boosting the growth of the blockchain IoT marketplace.
+The game-changing technology could disrupt everything in the near future.
 According to a 2014 survey, conducted by Deloitte, it was found that 79% of supply chain leaders have above-average revenue growth.
 Therefore, before emphasizing on the need for integrating blockchain and IoT in the supply chain, a quick glimpse at reasons which emphasize the necessity of supply chain for every business may be helpful:

 Improved front-end services – getting a product delivered to the customer, without any damages and at the right time is important for maintaining high levels of customer satisfaction.
 Besides, in the event of product replacement, ensuring prompt customer service becomes a key to retaining customers.